Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - I never desire to converse with a man who has written more than he has read. - **Samuel Johnson**
 - Crispy is the front of your teeth, crunchy is the back of your teeth.
 - Our problem-solving skills can often be overshadowed by our problem-creating abilities.
+- Never speak unless your words are more beautiful than silence.